Make a tax deductible donation to bogong moth conservation today.

 WHO IS on THE PROJECT TEAM?

 This project is backed by a wide network of people across Australia and overseas.
-The team at Western Sydney University that is driving Bogong Watch is lead by Kate Umbers and includes Dr Eleanor Drinkwater (postdoc), Rosie Lownds (PhD student) and Connor Marsland (PhD Student).
+The team at Western Sydney University that is driving Bogong Watch is lead by A/Prof Kate Umbers and includes Dr Eleanor Drinkwater (Postdoc and Invertebrates Australia Project Lead), Sebastian Judkins (PhD student) and Connor Marsland (PhD Student), Ayesha Kelly (Research Assistant) with our collaborators, Prof Eric Warrant (Lund University), Dr Marissa Parrott (Zoos Victoria), Prof Ken Green (ANU), Dr Peter Caley (Data61), Dr Megan Reich (University of Ottawa), and Clare Dittemore (University of Nevada, Reno).
 There are many First Nations groups conducting studies on Bogong Moths and there are further teams working on different aspects of the Bogong migration at Lund University, University of Melbourne, CSIRO Data61, CESAR Australia, and more.

 WHERE CAN BOGONG MOTHS BE OBSERVED?

-Even though most Bogongs spend the summer in just the highest parts of Australia’s South Eastern mountains, Bogong moths breed in and fly over vast areas of Australia every year including Boorloo / Perth, Adelaide, Naarm / Melbourne, Lutruwita / Tassie, southern Queensland, and basically all of NSW!
+Even though most Bogongs spend the summer in just the highest parts of Australia’s South Eastern mountains, Bogong moths breed in and fly over vast areas of Australia every year including Boorloo / Perth, Adelaide, Naarm / Melbourne, Lutruwita / Tassie, southern Queensland, and basically all of New South Wales!

 WHAT TIME OF YEAR Are bogong moths about?